Roussoella

 Index Fungorum number: IF 4799; Facesoffungi number: FoF 01689, 33 morphological species (Mapook et al. 2020, Phukhamsakda et al. 2020, Species Fungorum, 2022), 22 species with molecular data.

 Saprobic on decaying bamboo culms or palms branches.
 Sexual morph: Ascostromata semi-immersed to immersed under a clypeus darkened, slightly raised, somewhat liner or dome-shaped areas, with a flush intra-epidermal papilla on host surface, gregarious; in vertical section subglobose with a flattened base.
-Peridium comprising several layers of elongate cells with interdispersed brown melanin particles, dark brown at the outside.
+Peridium comprising several layers of elongate cells with interspersed brown melanin particles, dark brown at the outside.
 Hamathecium comprising 1–2 μm diam., numerous, anastomosing, hypha-like, septate, straight, cellular pseudoparaphyses, narrowing towards the ends, branching at the apex, embedded in a gelatinous matrix.
 Asci 4 to 8-spored, bitunicate, cylindrical, apically rounded, with a distinct ocular chamber.
 Ascospores overlapping uniseriate, fusiform-ellipsoidal, straight, 2-celled, constricted at the septum, brown, ornamented and surrounded by a wide mucilaginous sheath.
 Asexual morph: linked to Cytoplea (Hyde et al. 1996).
 Conidiomata pycnothyrial, superficial or semi-immersed, subglobose, dark-brown to black, multilocular, locules separated by vertical columns of darkly pigmented pseudoparenchyma.
 Peridium comprising several brown to dark brown layers with cells of textura angularis.
 Conidiophores reduced to conidiogenous cells, holoblastic discrete, hyaline, cylindrical to ellipsoidal, smooth, formed from cells lining the innermost later of the pycnidium.
-Conidia oblong ellipsoidal, narrower towards the apex, brown, thick-walled, often biguttulate, minutely warty (Adapted from Liu et al., 2014).
+Conidia oblong ellipsoidal, narrower towards the apex, brown, thick-walled, often biguttulate, minutely warty (adapted from Liu et al. 2014).

 Type species: Roussoella nitidula Sacc. & Paol.